-As of September 30, 2016, we had outstanding options to purchase an aggregate of 8,320,694 shares of our common stock at a weighted average exercise price of \$0.85 per share and outstanding warrants to purchase an aggregate of 40,517,500 shares of our common stock at a weighted average exercise price of \$1.16 per share and outstanding shares of Series A Preferred Stock which are convertible into 16,000,000 shares of our common stock.
+As of September 30, 2016, we had outstanding options to purchase an aggregate of 8,320,694 shares of our common stock at a weighted average exercise price of \$0.85 per share and outstanding warrants to purchase an aggregate of 40,517,500 shares of our common stock at a weighted average exercise price of \$1.16 per share and outstanding shares of Series A Preferred Stock which are convertible into 16,000,000 shares of our common stockat an initial conversion price of \$0.50 per share.
 The conversion of our Series A Preferred Stock and exercise of such outstanding options and warrants will result in dilution of the value of our shares.
-In addition, pursuant to the terms of the merger agreement with.Matinas Nanotechnologies, we will be required to issue up to an additional 3,000,000 shares of our common stock upon the achievement of certain milestones.
-The milestone consideration consists of (i) 1,500,000 shares issuable upon the dosing of the first patient in a phase III trial sponsored by us for a product utilizing the cochleate delivery technology and (ii) 1,500,000 shares issuable upon FDA approval of the first NDA submitted by us for a product utilizing the cochleate delivery technology.
+In addition, pursuant to the terms of the merger agreement with Matinas Nanotechnologies, we will be required to issue up to an additional 3,000,000 shares of our common stock upon the achievement of certain milestones.
+The milestone consideration consists of (i) 1,500,000 shares issuable upon the dosing of the first patient in a phase III trial sponsored by us for a product utilizing the cochleate delivery technology.